 FGCU has structured its curricula to emphasize the interrelationship of knowledge across disciplines and to provide students with the ability to think in whole systems.
 A three credit hour course, University Colloquium, brings together students and faculty from all disciplines in an interdisciplinary learning experience.
 The university’s guiding principles and values are discussed in this course, and students are expected to develop critical thinking and communication skills.
 Because this course is required for all undergraduates, the University Colloquium is housed within Undergraduate Studies.
 It is a writing intensive course and students are required to complete ten hours of service-learning related to the natural environment as part of the course.

-The University Colloquium is an interdisciplinary course designed to explore the concept of sustainability as it relates to a variety of considerations and forces in Southwest Florida.
-In particular, we consider environmental, social, ethical, historical, scientific, economic, and political influences.
+The University Colloquium is an interdisciplinary environmental education course designed to explore the concept of sustainability as it relates to a variety of considerations and forces in the environment.
+In particular, we will consider ecological, social, ethical, historical, scientific, economic, and political influences.
+The course goals are: